brevzin/cpp_proposals/1170_compare_3way/compare-3way.md

 # Motivation

 For some types, in order to implement `operator<=>()` you have to defer to the implementation of the comparison operators of other types.
 And more than that, you need to know what the comparison category is for those types you defer to in order to know what comparison category to return.
-When I went through the exercise of trying to [implement `operator<=>` for `optional<T>`](https://medium.com/@barryrevzin/implementing-the-spaceship-operator-for-optional-4de89fc6d5ec), the declarations of the three functions ended up looking like this (rewritten here as non-member operator templates just for clarity):
+When I went through the exercise of trying to [implement `operator<=>` for `optional<T>`][revzin.impl], the declarations of the three functions ended up looking like this (rewritten here as non-member operator templates just for clarity):

     :::cpp
     template <typename T, typename U>